 - The accused as a history of violence

 - The alleged victim or their property suffered physical harm

 Cyberstalking charges are serious.
 If you were accused of the act, you need to seek legal counsel immediately.
-At The Koffel Law Firm, we believe you deserve due process of the law.
+At Koffel Brininger Nesbitt, we believe you deserve due process of the law.
 You are innocent until proven guilty.
 Contact us today to schedule a consultation.